regen-network/regen-ledger/docs/SPEC.md

 which we have been calling Ceres, may reach maturity and fulfill a similar role and even be adapted to work on-chain.
 For now, it appears existing RDF and Sparql tools can be adapted to provide sufficient near term functionality.
+In addition, there are some potential upsides that could arise out of the usage of Sparql in terms of schema alignment - for instance Sparql engines can support RDFS and OWL inferencing for out of the box things like sub-classes and sub-properties.

 RDF and Sparql are not without their limitations.
 In particular, despite being in existence for more than a decade these technologies have yet to